Improving entanglement purification through coherent superposition of roles: Appendix A. Density matrix evolution for different EPP protocols

-We show here the performance of each entanglement purification protocol as a function of the evolution of each of the Pauli diagonal elements for different initial errors.
+We show here the performance of different entanglement purification protocol as a function of the evolution of each of the Pauli diagonal elements during protocol iterations.
 In all protocols, the states remain Pauli diagonal during their execution.
+We consider the Oxford protocol (Fig. \ref{fig:singleanddouble} (a)), the double selection EPP (Fig. \ref{fig:singleanddouble} (b)), and our superposed EPP (Fig. \ref{fig:protocol1}).
+Initial states considered vary for each row, including only Pauli $\sigma_x, \sigma_y, \sigma_z$ noise for the first three rows respectively, and initial Werner states in the last one.

-One can observe how the $3 \rightarrow 1$ protocols equal or outperform the basic Oxford one for all errors, while our superposed version clearly improves the double selection protocol for one of the errors and slightly outperforms it for initial Werner states.
+One can observe how the $3 \rightarrow 1$ protocols equal or outperform (i.e. converges faster to higher fidelities) the basic Oxford one for all initial errors, while our superposed version clearly improves the double selection protocol for one of the errors ($\sigma_y$) and slightly outperforms it for initial Werner states, while remain the same (in terms of fidelity evolution) for the other two Pauli errors ($\sigma_x, \sigma_z$), although the density matrix evolution differ.